Current density

-In electromagnetism, current density is the amount of charge per unit time that flows through a unit area of a chosen cross section.
-The current density vector is defined as a vector whose magnitude is the electric current per cross-sectional area at a given point in space, its direction being that of the motion of the positive charges at this point.
-In SI base units, the electric current density is measured in amperes per square metre.
+In electromagnetism, current density is the electric current (or the amount of charge per unit time) that flows through a unit area of a chosen cross section.
+The current density vector is defined as a vector whose magnitude is the current density at a given point in space and whose direction is that of the motion of the positive charges at this point.
+In SI base units, the electric current density is measured in amperes per meter square.